Yoni Chetboun

-Jonathan "Yoni" Chetboun (יונתן "יוני" שטבון; born 13 March 1979) is an Israeli politician and retired officer in the Israel Defense Forces (IDF).
-Chetboun served as a member of the Knesset, where he sat on the Foreign Affairs and Defense Committee.
+Jonathan "Yoni" Chetboun (יונתן "יוני" שטבון; born 13 March 1979) is an Israeli politician, businessman, and retired IDF Colonel.
+Chetboun was a member of the Knesset, where he sat on the Foreign Affairs and Defense Committee.
 During his active-duty service, the IDF awarded him the Chief of Staff Citation for actions taken during the Second Lebanon War.
-Currently, he runs Kanaf Strategy, a strategic consulting firm for companies and public organizations.
+He is the CEO of Kanaf Strategy, a strategic consulting firm for companies and public organizations.

 Biography

 Yonatan ("Yoni") Chetboun was born in Nahariya to French-Jewish parents, soon after they immigrated to Israel.
 His father, Dr. Israel Chetboun, is a senior cardiologist.
 His parents named him after Yonatan Netanyahu.
 After his birth, his family moved to Netanya, where he grew up and attended a Bnei Akiva yeshiva high school.
 He holds a BA in government diplomacy and strategy, with honors, from the Interdisciplinary Center Herzliya, and an MBA in business management from the Hebrew University.
 He currently lives in Netanya, and is married to Ma'ayan, the daughter of Australian immigrants, with 8 children.